surajit003/DjangoERP/README.md

 # DjangoERP

 A complete set of ERP tools built with Django Rest Framework and Vue js

+Structural Architecture of the Project
+- Everything resides in the core directory
+- The apps are named by the following convention core/apps/crm, core/apps/common, core/apps/hrm, core/apps/fintech etc
+- The frontend code resides in core/frontend and it is separated by app name e.g frontend/crm, frontend/hrm/ etc

+High Level Overview of the Backend architecture and the Why?
+- I have decided not to go with the ideal MVT architecture of Django.

+- Taking inspiration from DDD, I have structured the project into the following :
+        1. domain - where all the domain logic goes.
+        2. repo - where all the repository logic goes.
+        3. logic - where all the busines logic goes.
+        4. handlers - where the usual views and webhooks go.
+        5. tests - where the tests go.
+However, the tests are further broken down by domain/ , repo/, logic/ , handlers/

+- All the Django apps will follow the above structure.
+This design has been chosen also to separate Infrastructure concerns coupling the code.

 ## Backend
 1. Django Rest Framework